 Autoloading

 webman follows the PSR-4 autoloading specification.
-If your project needs to load libraries based on the PSR-0 specification, follow these steps:
+If your project needs to load PSR-0 compliant libraries, follow these steps:

-• Create a extend directory to store the libraries that follow the PSR-0 specification.
+• Create an extend directory to store PSR-0 compliant libraries

-• Edit the composer.json file and add the following code under autoload:
+• Edit composer.json and add the following under autoload:

 "psr-0" : {